szlee118/calvindb_implementation/README.md

 In order to evaluate your implementations, we require you to implement at least the following functionalities:

-- Group Commnunication
-    - A client-side module to send requests to VanillaComm
+- Groclient-side module to send requests to VanillaComm
   - A server-side module to receive total-ordered requests
 - Scheduler
   - To analyze requests, generate execution plan and dispatch requests to threads.
 - Metadata
   - To store data partition information so that other moduels can query data partitions.
 - Recovery
   - To log stored procedure requests
 - Concurrency
   - Conservative Locking
 - Stored Procedures
   - An abstract class for VanillaBench to implement detailed transaction logics.
   - Able to send records to remote nodes
   - Able to send the result back to clients (VanillaBench)
 - Cache
   - To cache remote records
   - To retrieve/modify/insert/delete records from/in VanillaCore

 ## Constraints

 Basically, there is no constraint in the final project.
 You can use any api in vanillaComm, vanillaCore, vanillaBench.